Home News Nigerian Media Complicit In Misinforming Citizens On Risks Associated With Bill Gates-Funded GMO TELA Maize

 Contradictions

-In reality, planting GMO seeds, such as TELA Maize, requires the heavy use of Roundup, a glyphosate-based herbicide owned by Bayer.
-Roundup has been at the centre of $11 billion lawsuits over cancer claims and, in 2015, was classified as “probably carcinogenic to humans” by the International Agency for Research on Cancer (IARC), a branch of the World Health Organisation (WHO).
+In reality, GMO seeds, such as TELA Maize, are engineered to be resistant to Roundup, a glyphosate-based herbicide owned by Bayer.
+Roundup, whose resistance to GMO seeds encourages its heavy usage, has been at the centre of $11 billion lawsuits over cancer claims and, in 2015, was classified as “probably carcinogenic to humans” by the International Agency for Research on Cancer (IARC), a branch of the World Health Organisation (WHO).

 On seed sovereignty, Mohammad further misled Nigerians, declaring on a network with over 1 million YouTube subscribers: “Nigeria is one of the few countries in the world that has absolute control over its genetic materials in the country.
 So let nobody ever think that any time will come, either now or in the future, that anybody, either corporate or individuals, will take over the control of our genetic materials and our planting materials.”